 Get out of your comfort zone.
 Strive to make a few friends outside your regular group.
 Join a sports team, participate in an affinity group at work, or ask a colleague to introduce you to his or her favorite coworker.

 Find common ground.
 To make an immediate connection with someone, it’s helpful to explore what you have in common and transform the way you approach networking.
 For example, change your growth mindset.
 Also, when meeting new people, ask questions that get past the typical ‘Where do you work?
 What do you do?’
 Instead, ask where they went to college, whether they played any sports, and where they grew up.
 If your meeting is pre-scheduled—an interview, for example—do a little research beforehand on LinkedIn to get a well-rounded picture of your interviewer, including his or her personal brand.

 Find ways to give back.
 Whether you make work connections or start new friendships, all relationships are two-way streets.
 So, remember to regularly give back.
 Make time to drop in on new work friends before heading home on a Friday, and periodically send quick thank you emails to your best ‘broker’ and your mentors.

 Your friends bring a lot to your life and can even influence your success.
 Cultivate your friendships thoughtfully, and they’ll pay off in multiple ways.

 Want to thank your friends for helping you succeed at work and beyond?
 Share this with them.
-To crush more career goals, put SoFi’s Career Strategy team in play for customized coaching and other personalized career-planning services.
+To crush more career goals, put SoFi’s Career team in play for customized coaching and other personalized career-planning services.